The Employment Accessibility Resource Network (EARN) supports best practices for the hiring of people with disabilities.

 Through our Steering Committee, Leadership Group and Champion Group, EARN’s members embody and endorse EARN’s Guiding Principles and promote equitable pay and work that matches the skillset of candidates.

 Guiding Principles of EARN

-EARN seeks to increase the capacity of employers, service providers and partners to effectively include people with disabilities in the workforce.
-Activities include education about the benefits of inclusive hiring practices and a healthy work environment that benefits all employees (with or without a disability).
-As well, EARN facilitates direct and indirect connections between employers, service providers and job seekers.
+EARN seeks to increase the capacity of employers, service providers, community partners and various stakeholders to effectively include people with disabilities in the workforce.
+Activities include education about the benefits of inclusive hiring practices and about how a healthy work environment benefits all employees.
+As well, EARN facilitates direct and indirect connections between candidates, employers, service providers and various community partners and stakeholders.

 Members of EARN adhere to the following guiding principles in their workplaces, their service provision, and their internal and external messaging:

 - Work environments and employment practices are both inclusive and accessible.